Easy exercises you can do at home to boost strength and health

 Adults should do muscle-strengthening exercises twice a week, as well as aerobic exercise, to help them stay active and healthy, according to the NHS.
+And the great news is, you can easily do them from home.

 If that makes you feel, er, weak at the knees, don’t worry – personal fitness trainer Adam Peacock is here to show you how to do it.
 Adam says “A lot of the time we focus on aerobic work, but thankfully people are coming round more to resistance exercises.
 We’re realising you have to get that bit stronger to get healthier.
 If people want to lose weight, they often drastically cut calories and along with that they’ll be likely to lose muscle mass.
 But muscle makes you a more efficient machine, so you can burn calories.
 Muscle is key to losing weight and maintaining the weight loss, and to being fitter and healthier.”